-New section 52A would require a sole parent pensioner to supply a tax file number as of 1 October 1990 in order to receive or to continue to receive pension.
+New subsection 52A(1) would require a person who is qualified to receive a sole parent's pension to provide a statement of his or her tax file number and that of his or her spouse in order to receive or to continue to receive pension.
 At present there is no similar requirement.